-At the start of the grant term on July 1, 2018, applicants must have completed their most recent doctoral degree or medical residency within the past five years and work under the auspices of a mentor at an academic, medical, or research institution anywhere in the world.
+At the start of the grant term on July 1, 2019, applicants must have completed their most recent doctoral degree or medical residency within the past five years (i.e., degree cannot have been conferred before July 1, 2014) and work under the auspices of a mentor at an academic, medical, or research institution anywhere in the world.

 Applicants must have a medical and/or doctoral degree (including PhD, MD, DO, DC, ND, DDS, DVM, ScD, DNS, PharmD, or equivalent doctoral degree) in a related field and not currently be a candidate for a further doctoral or professional degree.

 Employees or subcontractors of a U.S. government entity or for-profit private industry are not

 eligible.
 Postdoctoral fellows conducting research in a U.S. government

 laboratory (e.g., NIH, CDC, FDA, etc.), are not eligible.

 currently or previously holding the rank of instructor, adjunct professor,